ZhaoUTokyo/ZhaoUTokyo.github.io/_pages/about.md

 # 🔥 News

-- *2026.08.03*:  🎉A co-authored paper, for which I served as last author, entitled  "Precision Greenhouse Rose Phenotyping from UAV Imagery Using a
+- *2026.08.02*:  🎉A co-authored paper, for which I served as last author, entitled  "Precision Greenhouse Rose Phenotyping from UAV Imagery Using a
 Multi-Source Dataset and Lightweight BloomRoseNet", has been accepted by ***Remote Sensing***.  (<a href="https://ieeexplore.ieee.org/document/11609306" target="_blank">link</a>)
+- *2026.07.13*: 🎉🎉🎉 Two papers for which I served as **corresponding author** have been recognized by ESI:
+"Water-Aware Real-Time Detection of Floating Plastic Debris via an Enhanced YOLOv13 Framework for Aquatic Pollution Monitoring" (***Expert Systems with Applications***) as an **ESI Highly Cited Paper**, and
+"Rose-Mamba-YOLO: An Enhanced Framework for Efficient and Accurate Greenhouse Rose Monitoring" (***Frontiers in Plant Science***) as an **ESI Hot Paper**.
 - *2026.07.11*:  🎉🎉A **first-author** paper entitled
 "CoralSMIA: Physically Grounded Scattering Modeling and Illumination Adaptation for Generalized Underwater Coral Segmentation", has been accepted by ***IEEE Transactions on Geoscience and Remote Sensing***. (<a href="https://ieeexplore.ieee.org/document/11609306" target="_blank">link</a>)
 - *2026.05.07*:  🎉 A co-authored paper, for which I served as corresponding and last author, entitled  "Maturity-Aware Fruit Detection in Real Orchard Scenes Using Super-Resolution Enhanced YOLOv13n", received the Minor revision decision from ***Advanced Engineering Informatics***.